What do you do when your monthly bills add up to more than your monthly income? Do you struggle to manage your money?

 We felt like failures.
 Can you relate?

-You start to lose your self confidence and self esteem, and when that happens, things typically get worse, instead of better.
+Next, our self confidence and self esteem dropped, and when that happens, things typically get worse, instead of better.

 But you know what?
 The exact opposite is true.

 The financial counselors we spoke with were very positive, professional, easy-going people.

 They did not judge us, talk down to us, or add to our already feeling of worthlessness.